官收被告駕照區院質疑

 (b) may make it a condition of admission to bail that the person so admitted-

-(i) shall surrender to the court any passport or travel document;
+- (i) shall surrender to the court any passport

 (ii) shall not leave Hong Kong;